 Privacy, Data Protection and Information Governance Services

-Over 100 global companies have trusted Privacy International for regulatory compliance, data breach, individual rights and data management services.
+Many Fortune 100 companies have trusted Privacy International for regulatory compliance, data breach, individual rights and data governance services.

 Historically, individuals used fireproof safes, solid steel safe boxes or safety deposit boxes at banks to preserve all of their critical and personal data.
 However, today due to the rapid development of technologies that collect, process, maintain and share personal data, the risk of individual harm, data breaches, misuse, litigation or regulatory fines has exponentially increased.
 This is driving the need for, greater data protection, expanded individual rights procedures and greater transparency.